 The food is formulated to help promote brain health, with high levels of medium chain triglycerides and other components that help minimize seizure occurrence.

-What to do after a dog has a seizure?
 After your dog has a seizure, it enters a period known as the post-ictal period.
 He might be disoriented and confused, so it’s important to keep from disturbing him.
 It’s always a good plan to take your pet to visit his vet after he has a seizure to check him over.